KhaymanaKing/about-me-js-demo/README.md

 1. **Consider what features _depend_ on what other features.
 Use this dependency logic to figure out what order to complete tasks.**
 Plan:

+Template: Head body, Main, Footer, Div
+1)Text for header and main footer
+2)Work on H1 (name, pronouns, loc)
+3)Add button and hidden div
+4)Hidden
+5)Add the click event listener
+6)Make it purdy with setting up rows in css for botton and then for picture.
+Go for 4 rows maybe and then only fill the middle 2.

 Additional considerations:

 -   Ask: which of your HTML elements need to be hard coded, and which need to be dynamically generated?